 The discussion about the effects of marijuana has been one riddled with debate and conflicting information.
 It is true that marijuana does not cause a physical addiction and dependence the way other drugs do; however, that does not mean it is impossible to become addicted.
 Much like someone can become addicted to gambling or sex, marijuana can cause a psychological dependence.
+As of 2019, 4.8 million people in the United States struggle with marijuana use disorder annually.
 When this happens, it is very difficult to quit without immersing oneself in a comprehensive recovery program.

 Marijuana addiction can affect people of any age.
 At Silver Ridge, our programs are designed specifically for midlife adults.
 Our facility is located in a quiet, secluded location near the Blue Ridge Mountains where you can receive discreet treatment.